About the Author

 As soon as you’ve submitted your application and sent in the appropriate fees, you’ll receive an email stating that the Ohio Board has received your application.

-The Basics of the State Medical Board of Ohio Application
+The Basics of the Ohio Medical License Application

 If you’ve submitted an application for a job in the past, you’ll notice that the beginning of your application to become an Ohio physician is very similar.
 You’ll have to provide your personal information like your full name and address.